infinitered/ignite-bowser/readme.md

 React components go here...pretty self-explanatory.
 We won't go through each in detail -- open each file to read the comments and view the code.

+### Storybook

+[Storybook](https://storybook.js.org/) has been setup to show off components in the different states.
+Storybook is a great way to develop and test components outside of use in your app.
+Simply run `npm run storybook` to get started.
+All stores are contained in the `*.story.js` files along side the components.

 ### Themes

 Styling themes used throughout your app styles.